mattermost/performance-reports/ceiling-tests/v2/README.md

 - Teams count: 20
 - Channels count: ~720000

-The data was generated using the generative controller of the loda-test tool, simulating 5 consecutive batches of 600 users that generated the data.
+The data was generated using the generative controller of the load-test tool, simulating 5 consecutive batches of 600 users that generated the data.
 This generation created disjoint sets of channel membership, with each of the 5 sets of 600 users being members of different set of channels.
 This was later fixed by a post-processing of the data that added the users to channels in some of the other sets.

 The distribution of channels per type is as follows: